i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Don't rely on Java jbigi to make DH efficient
 - Minimize DH operations
 - Much more bandwidth-efficient than ElGamal (514 byte ElGamal block)
-- Eliminate several problems with session tags, including:

-   * Inability to use AES until the first reply
-   * Unreliability and stalls if tag delivery assumed
-   * Bandwidth inefficient, especially on first delivery
-   * Huge space inefficiency to store tags
-   * Huge bandwidth overhead to deliver tags
-   * Highly complex, difficult to implement
-   * Difficult to tune for various use cases (streaming vs. datagrams, server vs. client, high vs. low bandwidth)
-   * Memory exhaustion vulnerabilities due to tag delivery

 - Support new and old crypto on same tunnel if desired
 - Recipient is able to efficiently distinguish new from old crypto coming down same tunnel
-- Others cannot distinguish new from old crypto
+- Others cannot distinguish new from old or future crypto
 - Eliminate new vs. Existing Session length classification (support padding)
 - No new I2NP messages required
 - Replace SHA-256 checksum in AES payload with AEAD
-- (Optimistic) Add extensions or hooks to support multicast
 - Support binding of transmit and receive sessions so that acknowledgements may happen within the protocol, rather than solely out-of-band.
   This will also allow replies to have forward secrecy immediately.